 The preparation of financial statements in conformity with U.S. GAAP requires management to make certain estimates, judgements and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
-Significant estimates and assumptions made in the accompanying financial statements include, but are not limited to, stock-based compensation and accruals for research and development expenses.
+Significant estimates and assumptions made in the accompanying financial statements include, but are not limited to, stock-based compensation and estimates that are related to convertible instruments.
 Actual results could differ from those estimates, and such differences could be material to the financial statements.